AdevintaSpain/Barista/MIGRATION-2.0.md

 #### Error handling
 - Espresso's FailureHandler is not invoked anymore while Barista attempts to do its magic.
 It will only receive errors that actually make your test fail.
 This means you can use a custom FailureHandler for things like taking screenshots upon failures. ([#134](https://github.com/SchibstedSpain/Barista/pull/134))
 - We also improved some error messages when things go wrong, so you don't need to decipher what they mean.
-If you find any message that doesn't make much sense, open en issue!
+If you find any message that doesn't make much sense, open an issue!